-Figure 1-17 shows a typical LIRR substation.
+Figure 1-^ 18 shows a typical LIRR substation, this one located adjacent to the Merillon Avenue Station.

-With the exception of the Floral Park Substation (which was replaced in 2010), seven existing substations need to be enhanced to accommodate the new third track.
+With the exception of the Floral Park Substation (which was replaced in 2010), seven existing substations need to be replaced to accommodate the new third track.
 These substations are roughly 40 years old and near the end of their operating service life.
-The present condition of the substations and the inability to obtain spare parts concerning the same warrant their replacement rather than modification.
-Given the tight site constraints, it is currently anticipated that the new replacement substations would occupy the same parcels as the present equipment.
+The present condition of the substations and the inability to obtain spare parts for them both warrant their replacement rather than modification.
+It is currently anticipated that the replacement substations would occupy the same parcels as the present equipment.
 Each substation would be removed from service and prefabricated substation equipment would be used to expedite the implementation of the new units.
-This would allow the existing substations to function for a longer period of time, as the prefabricated building can be constructed and factory tested offsite until such time it is deemed necessary to de-energize the existing equipment.
+This would allow the existing substations to function for a longer period of time, as the prefabricated building can be constructed and factory tested offsite until such time it is deemed necessary to de-energize the existing equipment, in order to facilitate and expedite its replacement.